rmngp/apidocs/source/index.md

 ##  Filtering facets

-On works, authors and selections endpoints facets are availables.
+On works, authors and selections endpoints, facets are availables.

 To filter on a facet, just add a `facets[facet_name]=facet_value` params to the query string.

-By default, only 10 facets are returned by the api.
+By default, only 10 items per facet are returned by the api.
 If you want more, use the facet pagination.

 * `facet_page`: Facet page offset
 * `facet_per`: Number of facets to return

-> For example, we have the following facet returned by the works endpoint:
+> For example, we have the following facets returned by the works endpoint:

 ```json
   {